DFHack/dfhack/docs/Core.rst

 onMapLoad\*.init
 ................
-When a fortress map is loaded, DFHack looks for files of the form ``onMapLoad*.init``, where ``*`` can be any string, including the empty string.
+When a map is loaded, either in adventure or fort mode, DFHack looks for files of the form ``onMapLoad*.init``, where ``*`` can be any string, including the empty string.

-These files are best used for commands that are only relevant to fortress games.
+These files are best used for commands that are only relevant once there is a game map loaded.

 .. _onMapUnload.init: